rahra/onioncat/doc/INTRO_TO_ONIONCAT4.md

 there are some notebooks (nodes N0 to N5) which are not permanently online and some servers (nodes S0 to S5) which are online all the time.
 All instances have Tor and OnionCat4 setup properly.
-Since hidden services version 3 require a hostname lookup the OnionCats need additional configuration and will not just magically work out of the box.
+Since hidden services version 3 require a hostname lookup, the OnionCats need additional configuration and will not just magically work out of the box.
 At least one entry in the hosts database (except its own address) is necessary.